 Should I apply for the IPC?

-If you are interested in learning about the core principles and methods of CBT, and helping your clients or patients or users, etc. a bit more with whatever aspect of life or their own psychology they are struggling with, then, ‘yes’.
+If you are interested in learning about the core principles and methods of CBT, and helping your clients a bit more with whatever aspect of life or their own psychology they are struggling with, then, ‘yes’.

-Will doing the IPC make me a more effective clinician (or counsellor or nurse or doctor, etc)
+Will doing the IPC make me a more effective clinician (or counsellor, nurse or doctor, etc.)

 Not necessarily.
-That is, do remember that, like the CBT experience for clients or patients, for a clinician to use the methods effectively involves openness to reviewing and quite probably changing aspects of their own prior clinical practice.
+Do remember that for a clinician to use the methods effectively involves openness to reviewing and quite probably changing aspects of their own prior clinical practice.
 It also entails making the effort to do some background reading, and trying out some new ideas - in a structured and methodical manner - with some carefully selected clients.
-A good outcome for your clients or patients will not happen by simply attending 8 days of teaching!
+A good outcome for your clients or patients will not happen by simply attending 10 days of teaching!

-Does doing the IPC as an accredited stand-alone Module mean that the student would be automatically offered a place on the full Diploma in CBT?
+Does doing the IPC as a stand-alone Module mean that a student would be automatically offered a place on the full Diploma in CBT?

-Does doing the accredited version of the IPC mean I can call myself a 'CBT practitioner'?
+Does doing the IPC mean I can call myself a 'CBT practitioner' or ‘CBT therapist’?

-No. IPC applicants who wish to do the accredited version of that course should realise that gaining the 20 credits from the course is an acknowledgement of them showing their competence in some quite limited aspects of the basic knowledge of core CBT theory and methods - i.e. it is very clearly advertised and accredited by the University as an introductory level course.
-To further develop towards the much greater knowledge and clinical experience requirements of a CBT practitioner who is able to offer a reasonably wide range of CB therapeutic options in a flexible and competent manner, will require significant further training and supervised clinical experience.
+No. IPC applicants should be aware that gaining the 20 credits from the course is an acknowledgement of them showing their competence in some quite limited aspects of the basic knowledge of core CBT theory and methods - i.e. it is very clearly advertised by the University as an introductory level course.
+To further develop towards the much greater knowledge and clinical experience requirements of a CBT therapist who is able to offer a reasonably wide range of CBT interventions in a flexible and competent manner, will require significant further training and supervised clinical experience.
 The actual paper certificate that a student is issued with after gaining the 20 credits of the IPC makes the limited level of the IPC very clear.
-Back to top

 When can I apply for the Introductory Practitioner Course in CBT?

-We run the Introductory Practitioner Course as a short course 3 times in the year – although it also forms [with appropriate assignments] a Module on the Diploma Course.
+We run the Introductory Practitioner Course as a short course once in the academic year – although it will also form [with appropriate assignments] a Module on the forthcoming MSC CBT Course.

 Can I do the IPC and then apply for the Diploma later?

-Yes, this is why we have designed the IPC so it also forms part of the Diploma syllabus.
-Thus, if you are unsure about whether you’d like to do the full Diploma - or whether you could afford the time, or find the course fees, etc - you can do the IPC which not only should help your current clinical practice, but also gives you the opportunity to consider whether working more formally towards becoming a CB Therapist fits with your interests and career ambitions.
-At the moment, anyone who has done the IPC in the previous 3 years can apply for the Diploma - which, if they obtain a place, means they simply have to attend one of our 2 day ‘Developing your CBT practice’ courses AND do the assignments relevant to the IPC in order to convert the 8 day short course into postgraduate credits.
+If you are unsure about whether you’d like to do the full Diploma - or whether you could afford the time, or find the course fees, etc. - you can do the IPC which not only should help your current clinical practice, but also gives you the opportunity to consider whether working more formally towards becoming a CB Therapist fits with your interests and career ambitions.

-Can I do the IPC as an accredited Module even if I do not have a place on the Diploma?
+Can I do the IPC even if I do not have a place on the Diploma?

-Yes, but please note this will not necessarily assure you of a place on the Diploma - though it would give you a great start if you were to apply for the Diploma and be offered a place.
-Also, some students wish to take the IPC as a Module, and gain the 20 credits, even though it does not by itself lead to a full award, as they wish to get involved in some level of academic study, and have more than an attendance certificate to show from attending the Course.
-Thus, such students will have to attend one of our 2 day ‘Developing your CBT practice’ courses AND do the assignments relevant to the IPC to gain the IPC credits.
+Yes, but please note that this will not necessarily assure you of a place on the Diploma, although it would give you a great start if you were to apply for the Diploma and be offered a place.
+Also, some students wish to take the IPC as a Module, and gain the 20 credits, even though it does not by itself lead to a full award, as they wish to get involved in some level of academic study, and have more than a certificate to show from simply attending a course elsewhere.